All Episodes

 And she answers yes.

-Dr. Robinson, I noticed in your written testimony you said you use she, her pronouns, you're a medical doctor.
+Dr. Robinson, I noticed in your written testimony, you said you use she, her pronouns.

 What is a woman?

-Anyway, Bishop asked Robinson, an OBGYN and board member of the physician's reproductive health.
+Anyway, Bishop S. Robinson, an OBGYN and board member of the physician's reproductive health.

 I think it's all important we educate people like you about why we're doing the things that we do.

-And so the reason that I use she and her pronouns is because I understand that there are people become pregnant uh that may not identify that way, and I think it's discriminatory to speak to people or call them in such a way as they desired not to be called, or you're gonna answer my question, he asked.
+And so the reason that I use she and her pronouns is because I understand that there are people who become pregnant that may not identify that way.

-I'm a woman, and I will ask you which pronouns do you use?
+He asks, I'm a woman and I will ask you which pronouns do you use?

 I mean, what else was he supposed to say?

-The federal government elected leaders have now brought in this new inclusive inclusivity language called birthing person, as opposed to pregnant woman, as opposed to mother.
+The federal government and elected leaders have now brought in this new inclusivity language called birthing person, as opposed to pregnant woman, as opposed to mother.

 All right, but no, I'm asking a specific question.